 At the end of Multiversity, Earth 20’s Green Lantern becomes one of the founding members of Justice Incarnate, a league of sorts charged with protecting the multiverse.
 He’s made a handful of appearances in mainline DC comics.
-His next appearance will be in The Green Lantern #9.
+His next appearance was in The Green Lantern #9.

 The Multiversity Guide on Earth 20: